GServlet/gservlet-api/README.md

 For a deep insight of how to write your Groovy artifacts, please refer to the [developer guide](https://gservlet.org/docs/1.0.0).

+## Code Examples

+We have created several code examples on [GitHub](https://github.com/GServlet/gservlet-examples) to help beginners to learn and gain expertise at GServlet.
+Checkout the appropriate branch for the version that you are using.

 ## Building from source

     > git clone git@github.com:gservlet/gservlet-api.git